-Clara Wetherald noted in her testimony at the 1890 Free Methodist General Conference that when she was younger she thought the only way a woman could preach was if she married a minister.
-So, that’s exactly what she did when, at seventeen, she married John Wetherald, an ordained elder in the Methodist Protestant Church.
+Clara Wetherald noted in her testimony at the 1890 Free Methodist General Conference that when she was younger, she thought the only way a woman could preach was if she married a minister.
+So, that’s precisely what she did when, at seventeen, she married John Wetherald, an ordained elder in the Methodist Protestant Church.

 Methodist Protestant Church Years

-in Ingham, Macomb, Fremont, St. Clair and Tuscola Counties in Michigan.
-However, in 1874 John requested the Michigan Annual Conference of the Methodist Protestant Church not appointment him to a circuit.
-It was around this time the couple transitioned to the Free Methodist Church[iii].
+In Ingham, Macomb, Fremont, St. Clair, and Tuscola Counties in Michigan.
+However, in 1874 John requested the Michigan Annual Conference of the Methodist Protestant Church not appoint him to a circuit.
+Around this time, the couple transitioned to the Free Methodist Church[iii].
 By 1875, they had formed a friendship with Benjamin Titus Roberts’ cousin, Septer Roberts, who was charged with bringing Free Methodism to Michigan.
 The Wetherald family, along with Clara’s brother Perry Miller, were among the early pioneers of the denomination in the state.

 Free Methodist Years

-The right to preach and, more importantly, the right to be ordained was incredibly important to Clara.
-At the 1890 Free Methodist General Conference, it became clear that not all Free Methodist leaders were in favor of women’s ordination.
+The right to preach and, more importantly, to be ordained was incredibly important to Clara.
+At the 1890 Free Methodist General Conference, it became clear that not all Free Methodist leaders favored women’s ordination.
 Within two years, Clara had left the denomination and joined the Congregationalist Church.
 A denomination that DID ordain women.

-The period of her life between 1890 and 1892 was a tumultuous tim,e as John made The Saginaw News in February 1891 for “succumbing to the gay ladies of Saginaw.”
-The couple ultimately divorced in the summer 1891, and Clara married her second husband, LeGrande Buell in 1892.
+The period of her life between 1890 and 1892 was tumultuous.
+John made The Saginaw News in February 1891 for “succumbing to the gay ladies of Saginaw.”
+The couple ultimately divorced in the summer of 1891, and Clara married her second husband, LeGrande Buell, in 1892.

-About a year into their marriage Clara moved to Gaylord, Michigan.
-The Detroit Free Press May 28, 1893, notes that she stops through Holly before moving to Gaylord.
+About a year into their marriage, Clara moved to Gaylord, Michigan.
+The Detroit Free Press, May 28, 1893, notes that she stops through Holly before moving to Gaylord.
 She became the ordained minister at the Gaylord Congregationalist Church on July 19, 1893.
 Her brothers Frank and C.P.
-Miller, who were also ministers, preached sermons at her ordination.
+Miller, ministers, preached sermons at her ordination.

 Gaylord Congregationalist Church (Now First Congregational United Church of Christ)

-Clara was ordained in the Congregationalist Church as Clara Buell and later when she married fellow Congregationalist minister Edward Harbridge (Buell died in 1895), she became known as Clara Buell Harbridge or Clara Harbridge in the Congregational Church Minutes.
-(Anyone see why it was so hard to track her down?)
+Clara was ordained in the Congregationalist Church as Clara Buell.
+Later when she married fellow Congregationalist minister Edward Harbridge (Buell died in 1895), she became known as Clara Buell Harbridge or Clara Harbridge in the Congregational Church Minutes.
+(Does anyone see why it was so hard to track her down?)
 She was among the earliest women to be ordained by the Congregationalist Church.

-While the Congregationalist had risen to attention in 1852 for ordaining Antoinette Brown as the first female ordained minister in the United States, at the conference level the denomination did not ordain women until 1889.
-Prior to that individual churches had the right to ordain and choose their pastor, but the ordination was limited and Brown’s ordination did cause controversy within the denomination.
-However, after ordination was approved at the conference level the number of women ministers soared.
+While the Congregationalist had risen to attention in 1852 for ordaining Antoinette Brown as the first female ordained minister in the United States, at the conference level, the denomination did not ordain women until 1889.
+Before that, individual churches had the right to ordain and choose their pastor, but the ordination was limited.
+Brown’s ordination did cause controversy within the denomination.
+However, the number of women ministers soared after ordination was approved at the conference level.
 By 1901 the Congregationalists ordained 47 women.
 Clara’s ordination was among the earliest.
-It was even noted in The Woman’s Column, the newspaper of the American Women’s Suffrage Association.
+It was even noted in The Woman’s Column, the American Women’s Suffrage Association newspaper.

 After Clara married her third husband, Edward Harbridge, she shared appointments with him in Congregationalists Churches in Michigan.
-However, while her ministry with Edward was similar to her shared ministry with her first husband John, she also engaged in numerous social and religious reform efforts on her own.
+However, while her ministry with Edward was similar to her shared church with her first husband, John, she also independently engaged in numerous social and religious reform efforts.
 Her Congregationalist obituary notes that she was active in the Woman’s Christian Temperance Union (WCTU), which ties into one of her justifications for wanting to marry Buell and reform him from alcoholism.
-The Journal of the Michigan House of Representatives also notes that in February of 1913 Clara, the president of the Holly, Michigan WCTU, and a group of seventy-five other members from that chapter filed a petition with the state government in favor of prohibition.
-Her branch of the WTCU wasn’t alone as numerous other religious organizations, WCTU branches, and women’s groups also filed petitions the same day.
+The Journal of the Michigan House of Representatives also notes that in February of 1913, Clara, the president of the Holly, Michigan WCTU, and a group of seventy-five other members from that chapter filed a petition with the state government favor of prohibition.
+Her branch of the WTCU wasn’t alone, as numerous other religious organizations, WCTU branches, and women’s groups also filed petitions the same day.

-No matter what she was doing Clara was a fighter.
+No matter what she was doing, Clara was a fighter.
 She preached for fifty years and devoted her life to ministry and social reform.
+She felt called to preach and went to where she could get ordained.
 I can’t help but feel the Free Methodist Church lost an amazing woman when we denied women ordination in 1890.
-She clearly felt called to preach and went to where she able to get ordained.
-Because of the denomination’s inability to grant women equal status in ministry and society we lost individuals capable of leading revivals and furthering the growth of the denomination.
+Because of the denomination’s inability to grant women equal status in ministry and society, we lost individuals capable of leading revivals and furthering the denomination’s growth.